Author: Madeline Wimmer

 Bitter pit is not a disease, even though it may look similar to some disease symptoms like apple scab (Venturia inaequalis); the lesions could also be confused with other physiological issues like cork spot or lenticel breakdown, or even stink bug injury.
 Bitter pit results from cell wall breakdown and the appearance of sunken lesions on the outside and throughout the apple flesh due to issues with calcium metabolism within the apple.
 Some apple varieties are more prone to it, and Honeycrisp is an especially susceptible variety.
 To make things more complicated, bitter pit has a long window from which it can start showing symptoms, from as early as 4-6 weeks after petal fall and as late as postharvest, while the fruit is in storage.

 When thinking about how to manage bitter pit, it’s helpful to know adding more calcium to the soil is not likely to solve the issue.
 Most soils in Minnesota have adequate amounts of calcium.
 Thus, this is often more of an issue with calcium getting into the fruit, rather than calcium getting into the roots and the plant in general*; although, competition with other nutrients within the soil can be an issue in some cases.
-Additionally, foliar sprays may be more effective than ground calcium applications, but how effective calcium sprays are for bitter pit has been challenged more recently.
-See the additional reading section at the end of this section for more detailed readings related to the topics discussed below.
+Additionally, foliar sprays may be more effective than ground calcium applications; recently, however, how effective calcium sprays are for bitter pit has been challenged (see additional reading below).
+Despite this idea being challenged by recent research, some Minnesotan growers still report good results from certain rates of foliar calcium applications.

 Prehexadione calcium applied at the pink growth stage.